Tom Loback

-Tom Loback (1949 – 5 March 2015) was an artist, known for his illustrations of characters from J. R. R. Tolkien's 1977 book The Silmarillion, his miniature figurines, and his public artworks in New York.
+Tom Loback (February 16, 1949 – March 5, 2015) was an artist, known for his illustrations of characters from J. R. R. Tolkien's 1977 book The Silmarillion, his miniature figurines, and his public artworks in New York.
 He contributed also as a Tolkien scholar interested in Tolkien's constructed languages.

 Biography

-Tom Loback was born in 1949.
+Tom Loback was born on February 16, 1949, in Brooklyn, New York.
 As well as his Middle-earth work and his driftwood sculptures, he also created figurines of characters from the American Civil War and from fantasy works.
 Loback died of the after-effects of the September 11 attacks.

 Driftwood sculptures

 His best-known public artworks were sculptures made from driftwood and exhibited on the Hudson River in Manhattan, New York; those works were anonymous and his identity appeared mysterious, though it was never secret.
 Loback collected the materials from the Hudson River itself; when a woman scolded him for "ruining the city's 'pristine' nature", he replied that the shoreline was composed of railroad landfill.
 He created some thousands of driftwood sculptures, taking around half an hour to create each one.